 ED 433.
-Special Needs Students.[#] (CIP: 13.1001)
+Special Needs Students.# (CIP: 13.1001)

 An introduction to all disabilities in special education.
 Characteristics and needs of students with disabilities, legislation, litigation, inclusion, and the role of the classroom teacher as a member of the IEP team.
+Prerequisite: Admission to the Teacher Preparation Program.

 ED 434.
-Curriculum in the Elementary School.[#] (CIP: 13.0301)
+Curriculum in the Elementary School.# (CIP: 13.0301)